 Exporting and Importing

-If you need to use complex calculations that don’t suit our formulas, then you should look at the Export and Import functions, which enable you to export your budget to excel.
-This can also help you to delegate portions of the budget to department heads or those who may not have access to Calxa.
+If you need to use complex calculations that don’t suit our formulas, then you should look at the Export and Import functions, which enable you to export your budget to Excel.
+This is one way to delegate portions of the budget to department heads or those who may not have access to Calxa.

 Delegate to your team

 The other way to delegate the budgeting duties is to add your team members to Calxa – which means you don’t have to do it all on your own!
-Just add and give permission to the department managers so they can edit their own budgets.
-Simply add what you the individuals as needed and then remove them later if you don’t want to give permanent access.
+Just invite the department managers and give permissions so they can edit their own budgets.
+Simply invite people as needed and then remove them later if you don’t want to give permanent access.
 Some organisations give reporting access all year round but budgeting access for just a couple of months while everyone is working on next year’s budget.

 Getting the Balance Sheet Budget Right

 It is important, especially for cashflow forecasting, that when you have completed the Profit and Loss Budget, you look at the Balance Sheet budget.

 Most of the calculations such as Super, GST and debtors/creditors are handled automatically by Calxa but you might need to add loan repayments and new projected asset purchases, for example.

 Get the Balance Sheet right, and you will get reliable monthly cashflow forecasts.